internationalist/xlayout/README.md

 <h2>Installation<h2>
 ==============
-Download the files xlayout.css and xlayout.js.
+Download the folders js and style.
+The js contains the javascript file xlayout.js.
+The folder style contains the css file xlayout.css and a couple of images that help render the resize bars.

 <h2>Tutorial<h2>
 ==========